IBM-Bluemix-Docs/mass-data-migration/import-data.md

 ### Step 2.
 Activate the storage pool
 {: #activate-storage-pool}

-Unlock the storage pool by using the credentials that you retrieved in the previous step.
+Unlock the empty storage pool by using the credentials that you retrieved in the previous step.

 1. In the Common Tasks wizard, click **Unlock and Start Storage Pool**.
-2. Enter your storage pool passphrase, and then click **OK**.
+2. Enter the storage pool passphrase that you retrieved in step 1, and then click **OK**.

    ![Activate Storage Pool](/images/StartStoragePool.png)

    By default, the share has both Network File System (NFS) and Server Message Block (SMB) protocols that are enabled with no access restrictions.
-You can modify access to this share for NFS or SMB by right-clicking the share name in the user inferace, and then selecting the appropriate menu option.
+You can modify access to this share for NFS or SMB by right-clicking the share name in the user inferface, and then selecting the appropriate menu option.
    {: note}

 ### Step 3.
 Mount the network share on your source server